vkobel/unfolding-protons/content/blog/create-full-ethereum-keypair-and-address.md

 Repeat passphrase:
 Address: {0bed7abd61247635c1973eb38474a2516ed1d884}
 ```
-**YAY!** the address retured by geth is the same we computed.
+**YAY!** the address returned by geth is the same we computed.
 Note that geth will ask you a passphrase to encrypt your private key.

 You're now ready to use the new account with geth.
 Of course, it would be easier to take advantage of the `geth account new` feature in order to quickly setup an Ethereum account.
-But using this way gives you the power of knowing your public and unencrypted private keys.
+But manually doing it gives you the power of knowing your public and unencrypted private keys.
 In addition, this would be useful to generate a secure Ethereum account completely off chain.

 ## Complete example